 - Keep in touch.
 I will report on every meeting, consult widely and visit local parties, online or in person.

 - Extend party democracy.
-Local decision-making powers must be restored, with continuing online participation to include those with disabilities, caring responsibilities or lack of transport.
+Restore full decision-making powers to local parties, with a continuing role for online participation to include those with disabilities, caring responsibilities or lack of transport, and value the volunteers who keep the party alive.

 - Build on the 2017 and 2019 manifestos towards a popular socialist programme.
 The national policy forum needs reforming, to involve every member and reach out to the community